 Cultural differences in Canada

-The large cities, especially Toronto and Victoria, reflect a strong British heritage.
-Montreal is proudly French and Vancouver mixes Indian and Asian cultures.
-Where America prides itself on integration of cultures, Canada encourages coexistence in an 'ice cream swirl' or, as it is commonly referred to, a cultural mosaic.
-Roughly 20 percent of Canada's population originate from a different country.
+The large cities, especially Toronto and Victoria, reflect a strong British heritage, while Montreal is proudly French and Vancouver hosts many Asian cultures.
+Where America prides itself on its integration of cultures, Canada encourages co-existence in an 'ice cream swirl' or, as it is commonly referred to, a cultural mosaic.
+Nearly a quarter of Canada's population originate from a different country.

-While various cultures are encouraged to flourish, by and large, mainstream culture is very similar to that of the US – which will be familiar to most expats as a result of America's far-reaching film and television industry.
-The exception is Quebec, functioning as a French lingual and cultural centre.
+While various cultures are encouraged to maintain their traditions and flourish, the mainstream culture is very similar to that of the US – which will be familiar to most expats owing to America's far-reaching film and television industry.

 Geographical distances in Canada

 What may come as a surprise to expats is more geographical than cultural.
 The incredible size of Canada makes driving even just to the next town quite a journey.
-Driving across Canada itself, from the Atlantic coast to the Pacific coast, is almost equivalent to the distance between the UK and Pakistan.
+Driving across Canada, from the Atlantic to the Pacific coast, is almost equivalent to the distance between the UK and Pakistan.

 Weather in Canada

-One of the biggest challenges that expats will encounter is the weather in Canada.
-Many newcomers, especially those from warmer climates, will discover long and often harsh winters.
-The northern territories are at the receiving end of the most extreme levels but those provinces and cities closer to the United States border typically enjoy more temperate weather.
-Summer, however, can be lovely and warm, with both the west and east coasts basking in milder conditions.
+One of the biggest challenges expats will encounter is the weather in Canada.
+Many newcomers, especially those from warmer climates, will have to get used to long and often harsh winters.
+The northern territories are at the receiving end of the most extreme levels, but provinces and cities closer to the United States border typically enjoy more temperate weather.
+That said, summer is usually lovely and warm, with both the west and east coasts basking in milder conditions.